 The use of biofeedback technology for students who struggle with anxiety and stress establishes baselines and verifies progress for pupils and parents to see.
 This documentation encourages students to take on new challenges with power and positivity.

-- School holidays are observed.
+School holidays are observed.

 My Philosophy and Approach

-- I believe the historically recent state of affairs with too many young people in the U.S and abroad with respect to schooling, in particular, and their relationship to literacy, in general, has a solution.
-As Selva Sugunendren, author of Stratospheric Success: Master the 7 Steps to Stratospheric Success, states: "Nothing succeeds better than success.
+I believe the historically recent state of affairs with too many young people in the U.S and abroad with respect to schooling, in particular, and their relationship to literacy, in general, has a solution.
+As Selva Sugunendren, author of Stratospheric Success: Master the 7 Steps to Stratospheric Success states: "Nothing succeeds better than success.
 When you taste success it helps you build self-confidence and self-awareness.
 The more confident you become, the easier you will be able to find new opportunities, and the better you will interact with those around you, both socially and professionally."

-- I believe in treating students with compassion and respect while maintaining the expectation that each of them has unimaginable potential to become fulfilled, fun-loving, agents of community change, who can choose to become strengthened, smarter, more empathetic, and kinder by looking within themselves, with the support of others, to face and be transformed by life's challenges.
+I believe in treating students with compassion and respect while maintaining the expectation that each of them has unimaginable potential to become fulfilled, fun-loving, agents of community change, who can choose to become strengthened, smarter, more empathetic, and kinder by looking within themselves, with the support of others, to face and be transformed by life's challenges.

-- Students who don't speak Academic Classroom English need to be given access to it for life-long success.
+Students who don't speak academic classroom english need to be given access to it for life-long success.

-- I know that stress-free children's brains learn at optimal levels.
+I know that stress-free brains learn at optimal levels.

-- I believe deeply in all of my students and the families who guide them.
+I believe deeply in all of my students and the families who guide them.

 About Jabari Anderson

-My anxiety-relief coaching has transformed whole classes, individual students and their families.
-This unique support is key during test taking (classroom and high-stakes) or dealing with the frustrations of not functioning in school like their siblings, peers, or even their parents.
+My anxiety-relief coaching has transformed whole classes, individual clients and their families.
+This unique support is key for clients during test taking (classroom and high-stakes) or dealing with the frustrations of not functioning in school like their siblings, peers, or even their parents.
 Guardians and parents use the stress-relief strategies while navigating meetings to seek accommodation and manage a hectic work and home life.